 Hidden Truth #1: HOA can foreclose on your home.

 Yes this is true!
 If you get behind on your fees, the HOA can foreclose on your home.
 Hypothetically, let’s say you own YOUR house free and clear and its current market value is about $200,000 and you start to fall behind on your dues, let’s say $3,500.
 Well say goodbye to your house and all your #200,000 equity!
 The HOA can choose to foreclose on your property and auction off your house, leaving you with nothing.

 Hidden Truth #2: HOA decide how much to charge you per month.

-Picture this, there are a small group of members who come together to decide not only what colors you may paint your house, how tall your fence must be, how your lawn must look and even what you must use to make it look the way they want, they also dictate how much to charge you.
+Picture this: there are a small group of members who come together to decide not only what colors you may paint your house, but how tall your fence must be, how your lawn must look and even what tools you must use to make it look the way they want.
 HOA’s must have a cash reserve and if the cash reserve is running low, guess what?
 Your dues go up!
-And don’t even think about not paying those dues…..yes you guessed it, you could risk foreclosure.
+And don’t even think about not paying those dues… they’ll slap you with a lien and you could risk foreclosure.
 If there is a dispute about increased rates then you need to become very neighborly very quickly and gather as many other homeowners as you can and then obtain legal representation.

 Hidden Truth #3: HOAs lay the law of the land.